Taking exams

 Closed book exam

-Most of your exams will probably be ‘closed book’ exams: you are not allowed to bring any resources with you on the exam.
+Most of your exams will probably be ‘closed book’ exams.
+This means you cannot bring any resources with you on the exam.
 You have to rely on your memory and understanding of the course material to answer the questions on the exam.

 Open book exam

-On an open-book exam, you can bring (some of) your course material to the exam.
-The professor will explain what you are allowed to bring with you.
+In an open-book exam, you are permitted to bring certain course materials with you.
+The professor will provide specific instructions on what you are allowed to bring.

-• Ensure your material is well-organised to find information easily during the exam.
-Use tabs and make lists with keywords …
+• Ensure your material is well-organised to retrieve information effortlessly during the exam.
+You can use tabs and make lists with keywords …

 • Keep an eye on the clock!

-You won't have the time to look up everything in your books.
+You won't have the time to retrieve and reread everything in your books.
 So study well beforehand and manage your time wisely during the exam.

 More tips?